a-l-h/splunk-app-proper-alerts/doc/overview.rst

      - Definition
      - Type
    * - Source
-     - Data source must be indexed
+     - Target data source must be indexed
      - Manual
    * - Index
-     - If applicable, target index(es) must be specified
+     - If applicable, target index(es) must be specified in the search query
      - Automatic
    * - Runtime
-     - Runtime must be lower than the gap between two executions
+     - Runtime must be lower than the interval between one run to the next
      - Automatic
    * - Alignment
-     - Schedule must be coordinated with the search time range
+     - Alert schedule must be coordinated with search time range
      - Manual
    * - Delay
-     - Must have at least 1 minute delay
+     - Alert must be scheduled with at least one minute of delay
      - Automatic
    * - Structure
-     - Must be correctly strutured
+     - Search query must be correctly structured
      - Manual

 Automatic Checks